Iodine is a critical and required nutrient for proper thyroid function.

-Perchlorates have been found in the following areas in the US: cow's milk, cucumber, lettuce, soybeans, eggs and even in pre natal multivations.
+Perchlorates have been found in the following areas in the US: cow’s milk, cucumber, lettuce, soybeans, eggs, and even in prenatal multivitamins.

-In addition small amounts have been found in drinking water in communities in the US.
+In addition, small amounts have been found in drinking water (12) in communities in the US.

-This isn't mean to scare you, but simply to illustrate how some patients in iodine "replete" environments may ingest sufficient iodine levels through their diet, but may not be utilizing the iodine correctly.
+This isn’t meant to scare you, but simply to illustrate how some patients in iodine “replete” environments may ingest sufficient iodine levels through their diet, but may not be utilizing the iodine correctly.

 Some physiological states require an increased level of iodine due to increased demand and metabolism of thyroid hormone.

-A perfect example of this is in pregnant women and in lactating women.
+A perfect example of this is in pregnant women and in lactating women (13).

-During pregnancy the child has rapid turnover of thyroid hormone in the thyroid gland which results in an increase demand for iodine in the mother.
+During pregnancy, the child has rapid turnover of thyroid hormone in the thyroid gland which results in an increasing demand for iodine in the mother.

-Because of this it is recommended by the WHO that pregnant women and lactating women get 250 ug of iodine per day.
+Because of this, it is recommended by the WHO that pregnant women and lactating women get 250 ugs of iodine per day.

-This is compared to non pregnant and non lacting women who only need 150 ug of iodine per day:
+This is compared to non-pregnant and non-lactating women who only need 150 ugs of iodine per day:

-Studies dating back to the 2005-2008 show that the average daily consumption of iodine in the US to be 130 ug per day.
+Studies dating back to 2005-2008 (14) show that the average daily consumption of iodine in the US is 130 ugs per day.

 So the demand for iodine in pregnant and lactating women is 250 ug per day and yet the average consumption is 130 ug per day.

-This average doesn't even make it to the daily recommended value of 150 ug per day.
+This average doesn’t even make it to the daily recommended value of 150 ugs per day.

-Many patients undergo dietary programs including programs like Jenny Craig, Nutri system and Medifast which all have been shown to have inadequate iodine content in their food to meet the demands of the recommended daily intake at 150 ug of iodine/day.
+Many patients undergo dietary programs including programs like Jenny Craig, Nutri system, and Medifast which all have been shown to have inadequate iodine content in their food (15) to meet the demands of the recommended daily intake of 150 ugs of iodine/day.

 With weight gain being so prominent in the US (much of it related to hormone imbalances that aren’t well appreciated or diagnosed) it’s easy to see how some patients may further deplete their iodine stores while undergoing these types of programs.

-Even if you exclude these dietary weight loss programs it has been shown that patients who are obese have an increased risk for developing iodine deficiency.
+Even if you exclude these dietary weight loss programs it has been shown that patients who are obese have an increased risk of developing iodine deficiency (16).

 When you consider the other factors including reduced absorption of iodine by hormones and the interference of iodine once its ingested, it should be feasible that some patients simply don’t get enough iodine despite living in replete areas.

-You can see a list of other factors that contribute to and increase iodine deficiency in patients below:
+You can see a list of other factors that contribute to an increase in iodine deficiency in patients below:

-- Selenium deficiency ---> Makes iodine deficiency worse (Selenium deficiency makes iodine deficiency worse and exacerbates the symptoms of iodine deficiency by reducing peripheral conversion of T4 to T3 and by increasing free radical formation in the thyroid gland)
+- Selenium deficiency —> Makes iodine deficiency worse (Selenium deficiency makes iodine deficiency worse and exacerbates the symptoms of iodine deficiency by reducing the peripheral conversion of T4 to T3 and by increasing free radical formation in the thyroid gland) (18).

-- Iron deficiency ---> Makes iodine deficiency worse (Iron is required for thyroid peroxidase which creates thyroid hormone, slow low iron results in low thyroid hormone production)
+- Iron deficiency —> Makes iodine deficiency worse (19) (Iron is required for thyroid peroxidase which creates thyroid hormone, slow low iron results in low thyroid hormone production).

-- Exposure to halides such as bromide, chlorine and/or fluoride and perchlorate (Bromide concentrates itself in the thyroid gland which can reduce thyroid hormone production and may displace iodine)
+- Exposure to halides such as bromide, chlorine, and/or fluoride and perchlorate (Bromide concentrates in the thyroid gland which can reduce thyroid hormone production and may displace iodine).

-The good news is that replacing iodine levels in patients who have sub optimal or even deficient iodine levels results in rapid reversal of many of the symptoms listed above.
+The good news is that replacing iodine levels in patients who have suboptimal or even deficient iodine levels results in the rapid reversal of many of the symptoms listed above.

 And this is where supplementing with iodine can be particularly helpful – in the reduction of those symptoms.

-In many cases that I've used iodine as a therapy in hypothyroid patients the benefits tend to be an improvement (and reduction) in hypothyroid like symptoms.
+In many cases in that I’ve used iodine as a therapy in hypothyroid patients, the benefits tend to be an improvement (and reduction) in hypothyroid-like symptoms.